DANS-KNAW/easy-split-multi-deposit/README.md

 -----------

 A command line tool to process a Multi-Deposit into several Dataset Deposit.
 A Multi-Deposit is a deposit containing data files and metadata for several datasets.
-The tools splits the Multi-Deposit into separate Dataset Deposit directories that can be ingested into the archive by [easy-ingest-flow].
+The tool splits the Multi-Deposit into separate Dataset Deposit directories that can be ingested into the archive by [easy-ingest-flow].